tolstoyevsky/hubot-routines/README.md

 ## Licensing

-hubot-viva-las-vegas is available under the [Apache License, Version 2.0](LICENSE).
+hubot-routines is available under the [Apache License, Version 2.0](LICENSE).